jonriber/jonriber/README.md

 ## **Jonatas Ribeiro**

-I am a seasoned professional with advanced expertise in **HTML, CSS, JavaScript, and contemporary front-end frameworks**.
+I am a seasoned professional with advanced expertise in **HTML, CSS, JavaScript, and modern front-end frameworks**.
 Additionally, I am comfortable working with server-side programming languages such as **Python and Node.js** for API development.
 <br/>
-Currently, I am enhancing my skills through a Master's degree program in Computer Engineering, where I am delving into machine learning, artificial intelligence, big data using Python, and Android mobile development with Kotlin.
+Currently, I am enhancing my skills through a Master's degree program in Computer Engineering, where I am delving into machine learning, artificial intelligence and big data using Python and other programming languages, and also Android mobile development with Kotlin and Flutter.
 <br/>
-My career journey began as an Electronics Engineer specializing in Biomedical Engineering, telecommunication systems, and IoT, before transitioning into Software Engineering and web development.
+My career began as an Electronics Engineer specializing in Biomedical Engineering, telecommunication systems, and IoT, before transitioning into Software Engineering and web development.
 <br/>
 In my role as an Engineer, I actively engage in academic pursuits and assist organizations in driving innovation through Research and Development of cutting-edge technologies.
 I excel in project management, quality assurance, and the implementation of clean code and software development best practices to foster continual improvement.
 <br/>